-Concomitant administration of omeprazole and tacrolimus may increase the serum levels of tacrolimus.
+Concomitant administration of omeprazole, lansoprazole, or dexlansoprazole with tacrolimus may increase the serum levels of tacrolimus.

-Concurrent use of PPIs and warfarin may result in increased INR and prothrombin time.
-Increases in INR and prothrombin time may lead to abnormal bleeding and even death.
-Monitor the INR in patients treated with PPIs and warfarin concomitantly.
+Concurrent use of PPIs and warfarin may result in increased INR and prothrombin time which may lead to abnormal bleeding and even death.
+In studies, coadministration of dexlansoprazole or lansoprazole with warfarin did not affect the pharmacokinetics of warfarin nor were significant changes in INR identified.
+The INR in patients treated with all PPIs and warfarin concomitantly should be monitored.